 - What happens if I breathe deeply?

 We had a glorious ride!
 I smiled most of the time – just because!
 Joy does that.

 Duty Creates Good Habits Which Improve Character

 Habit is the norm.
 It’s what you do.
 Good habits begin by doing the right thing repeatedly until it becomes effortless.
 You do it because you do it.
 Eventually, you do it because you want to.
-You love it.
-You’d miss it if you didn’t.
+You love it and you’d miss it if you didn’t.

 That’s the amazing thing about duty.
 Done well, duty often miraculously disappears and joy takes it place.
 Does the nature of the duty itself change or are you changed?
 Transformation is the work of God.

 For years I visited my dad from a sense of duty.
 I did what God expected me to do.
 Duty is something we do for ourselves.
-Action we take so we don’t have to live with guilt or disappoint someone we love.
-I didn’t want to disappoint God or risk my “good person” card.
-I showed up.
+It is action taken so we don’t have to live with guilt or disappointing someone we love.
+I didn’t want to disappoint God or risk my “good person” card so I showed up.